textileio/papers/draft.md

 Previous sections have discussed the core features of the Textile Threads protocol.
 However, we have not yet discussed dealing with Log Events in practice.
-In this section, we provide a description of a Threads-compatible Event Store implementation.
-The Event Store outlined here takes advantage of ideas from several existing CQRS and ES systems (e.g., [@ereminReduxInspiredBackend2019]), as well as concepts and designs from Flux [@facebookFluxInDepthOverview2019], Redux[^redux]
+In this section, we provide a description of a Threads-compatible Store implementation.
+The Store outlined here takes advantage of ideas from several existing CQRS and ES systems (e.g., [@ereminReduxInspiredBackend2019]), as well as concepts and designs from Flux [@facebookFluxInDepthOverview2019], Redux[^redux]